clintonmead/clintonmead.github.io/index.md

 ### Haskell Engineer - University of New South Wales (April 2017 - September 2017)

 Limited-term contract funded by a research grant.
-Work primarily consisted of redeveloping the lexer, parser, and type checker for the compiler for the language [MCK](http://cgi.cse.unsw.edu.au/~mck/pmck/).
+The work primarily consisted of redeveloping the lexer, parser, and type checker for the compiler for the language [MCK](http://cgi.cse.unsw.edu.au/~mck/pmck/).

 ### Staffer - Senator Leyonhjelm (February 2016 - December 2016)